EdmundGoodman/Warwick_modelling/writeup/writeup.md

 At timestep 60, isolation in the averaged run with the product is at 274.7, while isolation in the averaged run without the product is at 267.4, a mere 2.7% increase.

-This rather anecdotal look at the data suggests that the reason why the product prevents spread is not because it puts more people into isolation, but because it puts them into isolation *earlier*.
+This rather qualitative look at the data suggests that the reason why the product prevents spread is not because it puts more people into isolation, but because it puts them into isolation *earlier*.
 This is important because it implies hospitals in the real world would not have to acquire higher capacity to accommodate patients with resistant pathogens, but can improve outcomes by using existing capacity more proactively.

 Furthermore, the insights into isolation also explain why the product causes overall infection rates to decrease.
 While putting more people into isolation will inevitably decrease infection rates, putting them earlier into isolation will have the same effect.

 Something else to note is the higher frequency of resistance to Colistin when using the product.
 Peak resistance when using the product reaches 271.7 compared to 256.5 when not using the product, a 5.9% increase.
 While this may not seem high, it has important implications as resistance again Colistin prevents the effective use of *any antibiotic*.
-Once a patient contracts a Colistin-resistant pathogen in this scenario, with no chance of a natural recovery, you are effectively dead.
+Once a patient contracts a Colistin-resistant pathogen in this scenario, with no chance of a natural recovery, the patient is guaranteed to die.

 Why does this happen?
 When the product detects resistance to Meropenem, treatment immediately changes to Colistin.
 This means that overall when using the product, more people are treated with Colistin than otherwise.
 Hence, while the frequency of Meropenem-resistance might be lower, the likelihood a pathogen develops resistance against Colistin if it is already resistant against Meropenem is much higher since resistance can only develop if it is treated with Colistin.

 Is this a problem?
-Not necessarily, due to two reasons.
+Not necessarily, for two reasons.
 First of all, Colistin is only used when all other options are exhausted.
 In the case of a patient resistant to Meropenem, Colistin is the only effective treatment available to them.
 Since the chance of recovering without effective treatment is zero, not treating them is effectively letting them die.
 Furthermore, despite Colistin-resistance increasing in frequency, it is much less likely to spread.
 Without the product, we cannot know who carries Colistin-resistant pathogens, hence they are not guaranteed to be in isolation.
 Using the product, however, we always detect any patient resistant to Meropenem *or any higher-tier antibiotic*.
 This means all patients with resistance to Colistin are also put in isolation.
 Hence Colistin-resistance will not spread when the product is used.
 This is not totally true to the real world, and the change to fix this is discussed in the future work section, as we did not have time to propagate all the new data a fix to this would generate.
 However, we performed an informal test on the proposed fix (shown below), and found that the change appeared to be negligible.

 ```python
 if person.infection.get_tier() >= PRODUCT_DETECTION_LEVEL: